chiragsinghvi01/Medical-Chatbot/README.md

 conda activate medicalchatbot
 ```

-If you are not able to create the environment run this first and then run the above commands:
+NOte: If you are not able to create the environment, run the command shown below first and then run the above commands.

 ```bash
 source activate base